nemo0622/pokeemerald-expansion/README.md

     - Some GBC-style default houses by TrainerDX
 - Pokémon Sprites:
     Numbers below match sprites on the official Pokémon Sunset Ilios Pokédex Image:
-    1. Sprite created/edited by Nemo622
+    1. Sprite created/edited by Nemo622 (edits based on pokeemerald-expansion sprites)
     2. By Matdemo159
     3. By Supahsanti, from Substitube public resource
     4. By MonsterHam